-MWRA Treated Water Disinfection By-Product (DBP) Levels in Communities October 1999
+Treated Water Disinfection By-Product (DBP) Levels in Communities March 2000

 Total Trihalomethanes (TTHMs) and Haloacetic Acids (HAAs) are by-products of disinfection treatment with chlorine.
-Bromodichloromethane (BDCM) is one TTHM compound.
 Chlorination levels, the presence of organic precursors, pH levels, the contact time of water with chlorine used for disinfection, and temperature all affect TTHM and HAA levels.
 TTHMs are of concern due to their potential adverse health effects at high levels.
 The TTHM standard currently is an annual running average of 100 ug/L for all sample locations combined; EPA recently established a new standard of 80 ug/L for TTHMs and 60 ug/L for HAA 5 that will take effect in 2001.
-DEP requires that samples be collected quarterly; MWRA samples weekly at some locations, quarterly at others.
+DEP requires that samples be collected quarterly; MWRA samples weekly at some locations, monthly and quarterly at others.
 These graphs report results on a monthly, quarterly, and running annual average basis.